rymsi/crypto-bot/readme.md

 # Crypto Trading System with ML-Powered Signals

 This project implements a cryptocurrency trading system that uses real-time market trades ingested from Coinbase's Websockets API to decide whether to buy or sell BTC.
-To aid the RL model, the system also uses a ksqlDB stream to calculate signals such as volume and average price over a moving window.
+To aid the DQN RL model, the system also uses a ksqlDB stream to calculate signals such as volume and average price over a moving window.
 Currently, only paper trades are supported with a hardcoded $100,000 USD starting balance

 ## Features